Myrtle Beach Speedway: Charlie Powell 400 Winners

-The Myrtle Beach 400 was originally a NASCAR All Pro / Southeast Series Late Model event from 1993 to 1995 before becoming a NASCAR-spec Late Model division race in 1996 where any NASCAR Advance Auto Parts Weekly Series track that runs a NASCAR Late Model class car can participate (primarily in the Carolinas and Virginia, perimeter chassis; cars used in this race are the same ones that are used at the ValleyStar Credit Union 300 in Martinsville Speedway, not to be confused with offset chassis Super Late Models).
+The Myrtle Beach 400 was originally a NASCAR All Pro / Southeast Series Late Model event from 1993 to 1995 before becoming a NASCAR-spec Late Model division race in 1996 where any NASCAR Local Racing Series track that runs a NASCAR Late Model class car can participate (primarily in the Carolinas and Virginia, perimeter chassis; cars used in this race are the same ones that are used at the ValleyStar Credit Union 300 in Martinsville Speedway, not to be confused with offset chassis Super Late Models).
 Originally a 400-lap All Pro race, the race has become 250 laps Late Model with other weekly features combining for the 400 laps.
 The race was not held in 2012 because of weather, after which there were two features in 2013, one to start the season and one to end the season.

-After the transfer of sanction by NASCAR, the race moved to Florence for the 2020 season.
+After the transfer of sanction by NASCAR, the race moved to Florence Motor Speedway for the 2020 season.

-The 2024 format for the Saturday event consists of two heat races (25 laps) where the top six cars qualify for the feature, followed by two entry level feature races for four-cylinder Mini Stocks and eight-cylinder Street Stocks of 50 laps each, and a 250-lap feature for NASCAR-specification Late Models.

-The race is currently run in two parts, with a ten-minute halftime break that can come any time between Lap 121 to Lap 130, preferably after 125 laps have been run, but can be adjusted based on safety cars.
-All safety car periods use noncompetitive ("controlled caution") pit stops, which is the standard at most Late Model and Super Late Model races designed to prevent teams from hiring specialised athletes for pit stops such as those used by national NASCAR touring series.
-Tire changes are only permitted at the Lap 125 break, with single tire changes in case of a flat spot or a tire failure during the race.
-Tire rotations (front to rear) are permitted.
-The race will use a specification tire from Continental AG.
-During safety car periods until Lap 200, the laps to determine the running order before pit lane opens, and if necessary, the first four laps of the safety car period will not count.
-After Lap 200, no laps under the safety car count.